JonathanKelsi/pwnable.kr/uaf.md

 #### The heap

 The heap is a region of memory that is dynamically allocated and deallocated by the program.
 We can allocate memory on the heap by calling `malloc` and free it by calling `free`.
+Note that the memory allocated by malloc is always aligned to 8 bytes.

 The memory in the heap is stored in chunks.
 Each chunk has a header, that contains information about the chunk (such as it's size), and the data itself. for example, here is a chunk of size 0x20: